serina-robinson/adenylpred/README.md

 Or, from github.com, click the "clone or download" button and "Download ZIP"

+Next, all python dependencies are specified in the `setup.py` file

 License
 -------
 AdenylPred is an open source tool available under the GNU Affero General Public